Computational study of the mechanism of Bcl-2 apoptotic switch: Introduction

 \subsection{Mathematical model and its biological relevance}

-We constructed hybrid model of biological switch formed by interactions of Bcl-2 family of proteins (scheme of this model is depicted in Fig. 2).
-Since the hybrid model combines the models of indirect activation and direct activation, by setting particular reaction rates to zero (effectively omitting corresponding interactions) we can reduce hybrid model to indirect, or direct one.
-To reduce the overall complexity of the generalized model, while preserve fundamental features of Bcl-2 family proteins, our models include only individual members representing whole class of Bcl-2 proteins with similar properties.
-Anti-apoptotic Bcl-2 family members, such as Bcl-2, Bcl-w, Bcl-xL and Mcl-1~\cite{chipuk_do_2008,mayer_mitochondrial_2003} are represented by Bcl-2.
-Moreover, pro-apoptotic Bcl-2 family members are grouped with respect to their composition of BH domains.
-The members containing multiple BH domains - effectors, for example Bax and Bak~\cite{huang_bh3-only_2000,mayer_mitochondrial_2003,chipuk_do_2008}, are represented by Bax.
-BH3-only members of Bcl-2 family - Bid, Bim, Bad, Bik, Noxa, PUMA and others, are all assumed to be able to interact with effector proteins and thus induce their activation.
-Therefore they are represented by Act (Activators).
+In order to reduce the overall complexity of the model, while preserving the fundamental features of the Bcl-2 family members, our model contains only typical members of the family representing whole class of the Bcl-2 proteins with similar functionalities.
+Anti-apoptotic family members, such as Bcl-2, Bcl-w, Bcl-xL and Mcl-1~\cite{chipuk_do_2008,mayer_mitochondrial_2003} are represented by Bcl-2.
+Pro-apoptotic Bcl-2 family members are grouped according to their BH domains structure.
+The effectors - members containing multiple BH domains, such as Bax and Bak~\cite{huang_bh3-only_2000,mayer_mitochondrial_2003,chipuk_do_2008}, are represented by Bax.
+BH3-only members of Bcl-2 family - Bid, Bim, Bad, Bik, Noxa, PUMA and others are represented by Act (Activators), as they are assumed to interact with effector proteins and to induce their activation.